Smiles and songs: 'ROMP Around Town' returns for 2nd year

 “There’s a lot of times that we have left and almost felt guilty because we’re like: ‘Man, we probably got more out of that than they did,’ ” Morris said.

-“We’re performing with them,” Lanham said Thursday.
+“We’re performing with them,” Lanham said.
 “It feels like a jam session; it’s not a show.
 We’re all just sitting around, singing together — and it’s beautiful.

 “...
 We’re blessed to be able to do it.”